Direct naar inhoud

 Whose Space Is It?

-The Fietsersbond (Cyclists’ Union) celebrates its 45th anniversary this year.
-Many things have changed, but there is still a battle for space: ‘That one poster says more than 1000 pages of text’.
+The Fietsersbond (Cyclists’ Union) was founded in 1975.
+Many things have changed since then, but there is still a battle for space: ‘That one poster says more than 1000 pages of text’.

 When he stood with his camera in his hand on the scaffolding in the middle of Hendrik van Viandenstraat in 1978, Arne Haytsma could not have imagined the photos he would take in Amersfoort at that time would continue to be taken all over the world for decades to come.